100 Notable alumni of

 -

-Kristen Anderson-Lopez is an American songwriter and lyricist known for co-writing the songs for the 2013 computer-animated musical film Frozen and its 2019 sequel Frozen II with her husband Robert Lopez.
-Anderson-Lopez won the Academy Award for Best Original Song for "Let It Go" from Frozen and "Remember Me" from Coco (2017) at the 86th Academy Awards and 90th Academy Awards.
-She also won two Grammy Awards at the 57th Annual Grammy Awards.
+Kristen Anderson-Lopez is an American songwriter.
+She is known for co-writing the songs for the 2013 animated musical film Frozen and its 2019 sequel Frozen 2 with her husband Robert Lopez.
+The couple won the Academy Award for Best Original Song for "Let It Go" from Frozen and "Remember Me" from Coco (2017) at the 86th and 90th awards respectively.
+She also won two Grammy Awards at the 57th Annual Grammy Awards, and she is signed to Disney Music Publishing.

 -